"

 6. Learning About the Stars and Planets: Understanding the stars and planets was crucial for an astronaut.
 Mae studied astronomy to help her navigate in space and recognize important celestial objects.

-7. Working as a Team: Astronauts work closely with their team members, and Mae had to practice teamwork.
-They learned to communicate well and support each other during their missions.
+7. Working as a Team: Astronauts work closely with their team members.
+So, Mae had to practice teamwork.
+She learned to communicate well and support one another during their missions.

-There were three positions an astronaut can join a space crew: commander/pilot, mission specialist or pay-load specialist.
+There were three positions an astronaut can join on a space crew: commander/pilot, mission specialist, or pay-load specialist.
 The commander/pilot is in control of the space shuttle and responsible for everyone on board.
-The mission specialist does experiments on board and spacewalks.
+The mission specialist does experiments and spacewalks.
 The pay-load specialist doesn’t have to be an astronaut.
-They can do a special job on flights or be a citizen from another country.
-In 1988, Mae was assigned to a shuttle mission as the mission specialist.
-She was the first Black woman astronaut.
+They can do special jobs on flights or be a citizen from another country.
+All of the positions require similar training, but the commander/pilot has to have at least one thousand hours flying jet planes.
+Mae was interested and trained to be a mission specialist because she loved science and wanted to do experiments in space3.

 NASA astronaut Mae Jemison waits as her suit technician, Sharon McDougle, performs a unpressurized and pressurized leak check